Voquent is a pioneer of the most extensive and detailed audio attribution system ever created in the voice-over industry.

 - Nurturing Caring, Compassionate, Sympathetic

-Here are 8 ways to create audio samples for your Voquent profile:
+Here are eight ways to create Demo Samples for your Voquent profile:

 1. Delve into your own portfolio

 For example, a radio commercial where you play a whistling window cleaner might work well in the Conversational category.
-A chocolate dessert advert would be a good fit for the Enticing category.
-Or a serious appeal for the Red Cross would suit the Nurturing category.
+A chocolate dessert advert would be a good fit for the Enticing type.
+Or a severe appeal to the Red Cross would suit the Nurturing class.

-Voice-over casting is highly subjective, so be sure to use material that's fresh, contemporary and relevant – and keep updating your profile with new samples as work comes in, so that you always have something new to share with the world.
+Voice-over casting is highly subjective, so be sure to use audio material that's fresh, contemporary and relevant – and keep updating your profile with new Demos as work comes in so that you always have something new to share with the world.

-Both classic and modern books can offer deeply evocative and memorable reference material that will engage with the kind of audiences you are most eager to work with, from meaningful self-reflections to compelling narratives and dialogues.
+When it comes to literature, both classic and modern books can offer deeply evocative and memorable reference material that will engage with the kind of audiences you are most eager to work with, from meaningful self-reflection to compelling narratives and dialogues.

 4. Work with an established voice coach or producer

-If you’re still building your voice over portfolio and you’re not comfortable with writing your own material, working with a professional showreel/demo producer is also an option to build up a great collection of samples that will be relevant to the styles you’re seeking to gain work in.
+If you’re still building your voice-over portfolio and you’re not comfortable with writing your material.
+Working with a professional Reel/Showreel producer is also an option to build up a collection of Demo Samples and Reels that will be relevant to the styles of work you want.

 5. Work with a copywriter to build custom scripts

-It goes without saying, you want a copywriter that offers good value for money and a reliable service.
-Ideally, you’ll get your best results if you can speak with one who’s willing to listen to your voice and write the kind of material that suits the pitch, pace and tones that you feel most comfortable speaking in.
+You want a copywriter that provides good value for money and reliable service.
+Ideally, you’ll get your best results if you can speak with one who’s willing to listen to your voice and write the kind of material that suits the pitch, pace, and tone you feel most adept.

 6. Adapt audition material

-To minimise the chances of a complaint (and of Voquent being asked to remove your sample), it may be best (and less distracting for the listener) to drop any brand names from the read and to alter the copy in places.
-You could use the essence of the copy as inspiration for a message about another product or service entirely, which will also help distance you and your performance from the original wording.
+To minimise the chances of a complaint (and of Voquent being asked to remove your Demo Sample), it may be best (and less distracting for the listener) to drop any brand names from the read and to alter the copy in places.
+You could use the essence of the manuscript as inspiration for a message about another product or service entirely, which will also help distance you and your performance from the original wording.

-Alternatively, it’s worth also noting that there are numerous websites and self-proclaimed trainers that market and sell access to private collections of voice over scripts as part of a paid membership plan.
+Alternatively, it’s worth noting that there are numerous websites and self-proclaimed trainers that market and sell access to private collections of voice-over scripts as part of a paid membership plan.
 Unless you are working with an experienced voice coach that is handpicking specific material for you, this approach offers only minor advantages (if any at all) over the freely available scripts.

-Again, you can edit any of these scripts to make your own distinct versions.
+Again, you can edit any of these scripts to make your distinct versions.

 8. Borrow old scripts from a colleague or friend

-Perhaps a safer way to demonstrate your skills as a voice-over artist (and fill your Voquent profile with all the samples that use the recommended styles and tones) is to borrow real scripts from a trusted mentor, colleague or friend.
+Perhaps a safer way to demonstrate your skills as a voice-over artist and fill your Voquent profile is to borrow actual scripts from a trusted mentor, colleague or friend.

 Again, if it’s full of brand names and well-known slogans, it’s probably best to lose them for the reasons outlined previously.
-Name-dropping prestigious companies that did not actually commission you can have a negative effect on your credibility.
-Always be mindful that if your sample doesn’t sound genuinely believable or relevant to the script, neither will you.
+Name-dropping prestigious companies that did not commission you can harm your credibility.
+Always be mindful that if your Demo Sample doesn’t sound genuinely believable or relevant to the script, neither will you.

-In most cases, buyers just want to hear clear, honest reads the match the accent, gender style and tone they’ve searched for.
+In most cases, buyers want to hear clear, honest reads that match the accent, gender style and tone they require.

-Credible copy, coupled with a convincing performance, will help sell your sample to the listener.
-And if you’re the right voice for the client, you’ll also be the right voice for the job.
+Credible copy, coupled with a convincing, authentic performance, will help sell your Demo to the listener.
+And if you’re the right voice for the client, you’ll also be the right voice for the job!